Travis Fryman: Cleveland Indians

 Fryman batted .287 with 28 home runs and 96 RBIs his first season in Cleveland to help lead his team to the American League Central division crown.
 Fryman batted only .167 with no RBIs and committed one error in the field in his first post-season as the Indians were ousted in the 1998 American League Championship Series by the New York Yankees.

 Injuries hampered Fryman in 1999.
 He rebounded to have his best season in 2000.
 He established career highs in batting average (.321), slugging percentage (.516), on-base percentage (.392), hits (184), doubles, and RBIs (106).
 Additionally, he made only eight errors in the field and had a 60-game errorless streak on his way to winning a Gold Glove Award.
 He was also the starting third baseman for the American League at the All-Star Game.
 His teammates rewarded his efforts with the Gordon Cobbledick Golden Tomahawk Award, and the Cleveland Baseball Writers' Association named him their Man of the Year.

-Injuries once again limited Fryman in 2001, as he did not make his first appearance until June 2.
+Injuries again limited Fryman in 2001, as he did not make his first appearance until June 2.
 In 2002, he had the lowest range factor of all major league third basemen (2.31), as well as the lowest zone rating (.680).

 In a 13-season career, Fryman posted a .274 batting average with 223 home runs and 1,022 RBIs in 1,698 games.
 Fryman retired after the 2002 season.

 Coaching career

 Fryman became the manager of the Mahoning Valley Scrappers, the short-season A affiliate of the Indians in the New York–Penn League, in 2008.
 It was his managerial debut after having worked as an infield instructor with the Indians during spring training that year.
-Fryman has been mentioned as a possible manager for the Cleveland Indians.
-David Wallace became the Scrappers' manager in 2011.

-Currently, Fryman is a hitting instructor for the Cleveland Guardians farm system, traveling to all of the Guardians AAA, AA, and A minor league teams.
+Fryman has also served as a hitting instructor for the Guardians farm system, traveling to all of the Guardians AAA, AA, and A minor league teams, including the Akron Aeros in 2013.